krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Snapshots are __stored on S3__.
 - EBS volumes are __AZ specific__, but __snapshots are region specific because they're on S3__.

+EBS snapshot: you can:
+- restore in different AZ
+- you can create encrypted/unencrypted volume (EBS)
+- you can copy snapshot to another region
+- snapshot automation

 #### RAID with EB
 - RAID is a Redundant Array of Independent Disks.
 - It's not provided by AWS.
 It's something you configure in your operating system.